jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 The multifaceted automated workflow must handle the initial validation challenge issued during the setup of the COM webhook but also execute several actions each time a webhook is triggered by a server shutdown event.
 The workflow will include the following actions:
 - Dispatch an email notification containing information about the impacted server to a designated inbox.
 - Post an update to a specified Slack channel, detailing the shutdown server.
-- Create a new record in a Notion database, cataloging particulars of the affected server.
+- Create a new record in a Notion database, cataloguing particulars of the affected server.

 The following steps describe how to implement this scenario in Make:
 <a name="1-setup-your-make-account"></a>

 1. **Setup your Make account**

-   - Sign in to your Make (formerly Integromat) account.
+   - Sign in to your Make account.

    - If you don’t have an account, create one from [https://www.make.com/en](https://www.make.com/en).